Tufts College Experience

 Students are required to attend all classes and academic sessions each day.
 Attendance is taken at each class.
 During free time, students may choose between an event organized by the residential staff or an individual pursuit such as classwork, laundry or relaxing in the dorm.
 Students are allowed freedom to explore with friends within specified areas surrounding the campus.
 In the evenings, students will check in with residence staff, and staff will often use that time to catch up on the day’s events.
 Tufts takes the safety of its students very seriously.
 As such, our current policy for pre-college students states that students cannot leave campus without the supervision of an RA or a staff member.

 Tufts campus is considered very safe among U.S. college campuses.
-Although crime on campus is unusual, we do have an open campus in a major metropolitan area and we expect our students to exercise good judgement and responsibility as they navigate the campus.
+Although crime on campus is unusual, we do have an open campus in a major metropolitan area and we expect our students to exercise good judgment and responsibility as they navigate the campus.
 Tufts University maintains its own police department, on the job 24 hours a day, if an emergency arises.
 Tufts campus is equipped with an emergency blue light phone system and residence halls require a current and valid Tufts ID card for entry and a mechanical key for access to bedrooms.

 For more information, please visit our Campus Safety page.